 pio run --environment core2foraws --target upload --target monitor

-For the provisioning process, you will need to configure your Wi-Fi network credentials and authorize the application with your Alexa account using ESP Alexa Phone Application.
+To provision the device, you must configure your Wi-Fi network credentials and authorize the application with your Alexa account using the ESP Alexa Phone Application.

 abcdf1234or similar pop up.
 Simply press Done to continue.